ulfschneider/ulf.website/content/posts/2025-02-23-wwbt-neuenrade.md

 <figure>
 <img src="/img/secan/IMG_7092.jpg">
-<figcaption>The first checkpoint and the comrades from the cycling club TUS Neuenrade Radsport were in great spirits, and well prepared for us.
+<figcaption>At the first checkpoint the comrades from the cycling club TUS Neuenrade Radsport were in great spirits, and well prepared for the riders.
 Thank you very much!</figcaption>
 </figure>

 <figure>